PythonistaGuild/TwitchIO/docs/references/events.rst

     Corresponds to the Twitch EventSub subscriptions :es-docs:`Channel Raid <channelraid>`

-    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelCheerSubscription` for each required broadcaster to receive this event.
+    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelRaidSubscription` for each required broadcaster to receive this event.

     :param twitchio.ChannelRaid payload: The EventSub payload received for this event.